khalidbelk/awesome-backend/README.md

 **Hosting / Deployment**:

+- [NuxtHub](https://hub.nuxt.com/) : a hosting platform specifically designed for Nuxt applications with built-in features like serverless functions and edge caching.
 - [Netlify](https://www.netlify.com/) : a cloud computing platform that simplifies the building, deployment, and management of websites.
+- [Glitch](glitch.com) : a collaborative online platform that allows users to create, edit, and deploy web applications using Node.js and static web technologies.
 - [Vercel](https://vercel.com/) : a cloud platform that enables developers to easily deploy and manage web applications.
-- [Glitch](glitch.com) : a collaborative online platform that allows users to create, edit, and deploy web applications using Node.js and static web technologies.
 - [Heroku](https://www.heroku.com/) : a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
 - [Supabase](https://supabase.com/) : an open-source Firebase alternative.
 - [Firebase](https://firebase.google.com/) : a BaaS (Backend As A Service), i.e a bunch of services there to help you build (web) apps.